MicroStrategy/rest-api-docs/docs/common-workflows/manage-custom-group-objects/create-a-custom-group-object.md

 The following are additional examples for creating a custom group object.

 Creating a custom group filter element is similar to creating a filter.
-The sample JSON can be found in [Workflow Sample: Create a Filter Object](../manage-filter-objects/create-a-filter-object.md).
+The sample JSON can be found in [Workflow sample: Create a filter object](../manage-filter-objects/create-a-filter-object.md).
 The following are sample JSONs for creating a custom group with banding elements.

 :::tip